-1st October : 7.00pm Parents' Information Evening in Auditorium @ 7.00pm bringing with you: Confirmation of possession of a valid European Health Insurance Card (EHIC) Off-site activities medical questionnaire which will be sent out with your letter of invitation to this parents' evening Passport information 2 x passport photographs 6 th November Every Friday from 3.15 to 4.15pm for 10 weeks Ski-fit training begins on a weekly basis in the gym or sports hall.
+4 th October: 7.00pm Parents' Information Evening in Auditorium @ 7.00pm bringing with you: Confirmation of possession of a valid European Health Insurance Card (EHIC) Passport information 9 th November Every Friday from 3.15 to 4.30pm for 10 weeks Ski-fit training begins on a weekly basis in the gym or sports hall.
 This is not optional and the education authority will refuse to let students who have not completed a satisfactory fitness programme go on a school trip.
 It prevents injuries and allows you to ski better for longer.
 Occasionally the day may change due to other staff commitments.
 You will be advised.
 BEGINNERS ONLY 1 x 4 hour training session.
-Saturday 28 th November, 10.15am til 5.00pm Lessons on artificial dry ski slope at Southampton.
+Wednesday 28 th November (Inset) 8.30am > 4.00pm Lessons on artificial dry ski slope at Southampton.
 This is a good opportunity for beginners to learn the basics before they go, which maximises enjoyment in the resort.
-The cost of this 4-hour session inc. transport will be approximately £32.
-1 st December Is the final payment date! (£665 paid in total) 21 st January 2010 Parents' evening with departure details and final briefing.
+The cost of this 4-hour session inc. transport will be approximately £34.
+3 rd December Is the final payment date! (£815 paid in total) 24 th January 2013 Parents' evening with departure details and final briefing.
 Meeting starts 7.00 pm in the Auditorium.
 ALL students and at least 1 parent must attend.
-Saturday 30 th January Mid afternoon departure for France Sunday 7 th February 🙁 Lunchtime return to Andover 😕
+Saturday 2 nd February '13 © Early morning departure for France (3.30am-ish) [©] Saturday 9 th February Afternoon return to Andover (4.00pm-ish)